Jabiru, Northern Territory: Description and facilities

 Apart from the Ranger mine, Jabiru's most notable industries are tourism, being the commercial and accommodation hub of Kakadu National Park, and Aboriginal arts and culture.
 Jabiru features a small town plaza that includes government offices, magistrate's court and emergency services.

 Recreational facilities include the Jabiru town lake (picnic areas and barbecues), freshwater fishing for barramundi (a local specialty), the Yellow Water cruise, day-trips to Ubirr Rock, Twin Falls and other natural features of Kakadu National Park.

 There is a sports and social club, an Olympic-size swimming pool (the only place guaranteed safe from crocodiles to swim), cricket ovals where cricket and Australian rules football are played.
-Magela Field in Jabiru is home to the Jabiru Bushratz RUFC, who celebrate their 25th year in 2008.
+Magela Field in Jabiru is home to the Jabiru Bushratz RUFC.
 There is also a 9-hole golf course which is the only licensed premises for takeaway alcohol; however only members can buy takeaway alcohol there.
 Visitors can consume alcohol in opened containers on licensed premises.

-West Arnhem Regional Council, with the support of Library & Archives NT, delivers public library and information services in Jabiru which are free to all residents of the region, with options also being available to short-term residents and visitors.
+West Arnhem Regional Council, with the support of Library & Archives NT, delivers public library and information services in Jabiru, which are free to all residents of the region, with options also being available to short-term residents and visitors.
 The library aims to provide a culture-rich environment with a focus on collecting materials, in all formats, with a focus on the Kakadu and West Arnhem region.